DriveSpatial: A Benchmark for Spatiotemporal Intelligence in VLMs for Autonomous Driving

 Construction pipeline.
 (1) Data collection and calibration across five AD datasets; (2) Metadata completion (weather, time of day, scene type) via SigLIP-2 and Qwen3-VL with expert verification; (3) Dynamic multi-relational scene graph construction encoding spatial, interaction, action, and temporal edges; (4) QA generation and expert verification enforcing cross-view and spatiotemporal constraints.

-Results on DriveSpatial for 15 VLMs across three model groups.
-Human upper-bound is measured on DriveSpatial-mini (1,000 stratified questions). ‡ denotes models evaluated on DriveSpatial-mini.
+Fifteen VLMs across three model groups.
+The human upper bound is measured on DriveSpatial-mini (1,000 stratified questions); ‡ marks models evaluated on that same subset.

 Baselines